jvanstraten/fletcher_streams/README.md

 For this version of the specification, the natural numbers 1 through 8 are used for the complexity number.
 The following rules are defined based on this number.

+TODO (johanpel):  In paper empties are not omitted anymore by selecting some C,
+                  but only depends on D. I think we agree on what we want here.
+                  We need to add the new highest complexity level where last also has lanes.

  - $C < 8$: the `strb` signal is always all ones and is therefore omitted.